 -

 2013: BA in Computer Science and Engineering at Dartmouth College.
-Near the end of undergrad I fell in love with the idea of building intelligent systems inspired by how the brain works.
+Near the end of undergrad I became deeply interested in the idea of building intelligent systems inspired by how the brain works.

 -